AP GPA Calculator

 Unweighted GPA calculation:

-This example highlights the AP boost effect.
-The same course grades produce a higher weighted GPA than unweighted GPA because all four courses are AP.
+This example highlights the rigor boost effect.
+The same course grades produce a higher weighted GPA than unweighted GPA because advanced courses receive additional points.

 In mixed schedules (some AP, some regular), the gap between weighted and unweighted GPA is usually smaller, depending on grade pattern and credits.